NethServer/docs/administrator-manual/en/webtop5.rst

 .. note::

-   If you also select "Force signature", when this identity is used, the user signature from which the shared mail was received will be automatically inserted.
+   If you also select :guilabel:`Force signature`, when this identity is used, the user signature from which the shared mail was received will be automatically inserted.

 In this case, however, it is necessary that the personalized signature of the User from which it originates has been associated to the Email address and not to the User.